AliRezaDm/Warehouse-Management/README.md

-# This is a Warehouse management App created using Django
+# WareHouse Management
+Warehouse Management App with features like:
+- Add, remove, and manage products
+- Add, remove, and manage Categories
+- Add, remove, and manage Customer orders
+- Categorizing products based on color and type

+## To Use This app
- ## On Windows:
+### On Windows:
- to Run this project locally just install python  and run RUNNER.bat
+Just install Python and run RUNNER/WINDOWS/RUNNER.bat